Assessing City Progress:

-The due date for adopting the City’s EAR is March of 2007.
+The City’s EAR was adopted in March of 2007.
 The EAR is the first step in updating the Comprehensive Plan and is intended to accomplish several important purposes:

 - Identify major issues which are specific concerns related to the current and future growth and development of the City;